destaMo/Scrum-Notes/content/web_development/skills/Styling/03_independent_I.md

 * How to truncate text in CSS?
 * What does object-fit do?
 * How CSS variables work?
+* overflow:scroll vs overflow:auto
+* how to make gradients transparent is Safari?

 #### Selectors
 * `~` vs `+`